Coleman-Gross Heights and $p$-adic N\'eron Functions on Jacobians of Genus $2$ Curves: Introduction

 Various authors have described constructions of $p$-adic analogues of the real-valued global N\'eron--Tate height pairing on an abelian variety $A$ defined over a number field $F$; see, for example, \cite{Sch82}, \cite{MT83}, \cite{CG89}, \cite{Nek93}, \cite{Zar90}.
 Similar to the N\'eron--Tate height pairing, these $p$-adic height pairings are of great arithmetic importance; for instance, a $p$-adic version of the N\'eron--Tate regulator appears in the $p$-adic analogue of the Birch and Swinnerton-Dyer conjecture for elliptic curves of Mazur--Tate--Teitelbaum~\cite{MTT86}, partially generalised by Balakrishnan, Stein and the third author in~\cite{BMS16}.
 Recently, explicit methods for $p$-adic heights were used to great success in the quadratic Chabauty method for the computation of rational points on certain curves, developed by Balakrishnan--Dogra in~\cite{BD18} and applied, for instance, in~\cite{BDMTV19, BDMTV23}.

 It is a natural question how the different constructions of $p$-adic heights are related.
 Our main result is a direct local comparison between two constructions in the case of a Jacobian $J$ of a genus $2$ curve $C\colon y^2=b(x)$, where $b(x)\in \O_F[x]$ has degree 5 and no repeated roots and $\O_F$ is the maximal order of a number field $F$.
 More precisely, we compare local height functions appearing in suitable decompositions of the global height functions of Coleman--Gross~\cite{CG89} and Mazur--Tate~\cite{MT83}.
-This is a genus~$2$ analogue of a result of Balakrishnan--Besser~\cite{balakrishnanbesser2015} for elliptic curves.
+This is the genus~$2$ analogue of a result of Balakrishnan--Besser~\cite{balakrishnanbesser2015} for elliptic curves.

-We first discuss the construction of Coleman--Gross (see \S\ref{S:CG}).
+We first discuss the construction of Coleman--Gross (see Section~\ref{S:CG}).
 Their work in~\cite{CG89} assumes good reduction, but it was later extended to arbitrary reduction by Colmez~\cite{colmez1998integration} and by Besser~\cite{BesserPairing}, so that our results do not assume good reduction.
 Coleman and Gross construct local height pairings between divisors of degree~0 on $C$ with disjoint support, one for each finite place $v$ of $F$ (see~\S\ref{subsec:disjoint}).
-The sum of these pairings is well-defined and depends only on the linear equivalence classes of the divisors; one obtains a bilinear $\Q_p$-valued pairing on $J(F)$ and hence a quadratic form $h^{\CG}\colon J(F)\to \Q_p$.
+For places above $p$, the local pairing is defined in terms of Vologodsky integration \cite{vologodsky2003hodge}, which we review in Section~\ref{S:Vol}.
+The sum of these pairings depends only on the linear equivalence classes of the divisors; one obtains a bilinear $\Q_p$-valued pairing on $J(F)$ and hence a quadratic form $h^{\CG}\colon J(F)\to \Q_p$.
 Following Balakrishnan and Besser~\cite{balakrishnanbesser2015}, one may extend the local pairings to divisors with common support (see~\S\ref{subsec:local-arb}).
-Using this, we define in \S\ref{S:com}, for each $v$, a local height function
+Using this, we define in Section~\ref{S:com}, for each finite $v$, a local height function

 such that for $x\in J(F)\setminus \supp(\Theta)$, we have

 Here, $F_v$ is the completion of $F$ at $v$ and $\Theta$ is the theta divisor on $J$ with respect to the base point $\infty\in C(F)$.
 To be more precise, the construction of Coleman--Gross requires the choice of a continuous id\`ele class character